 Local, state and national nonprofit service organizations offer sources for help with financial challenges.
 Each funding source has specific criteria for eligibility and submitting applications for assistance.

 Our community generously supports a patient financial assistance fund at Goshen Center for Cancer Care.
 Donations through Goshen Health Foundation provide a resource for patients in financial need to continue uninterrupted cancer treatment.

 We can help

 We want to help you get the right care you need when you need it.
 That’s why we offer a full range of support services for patients and their families at Goshen Center for Cancer Care.
-Contact our Help Line to connect with a patient care coordinator or patient financial counselor, (888) 492-HOPE.
+Contact us to connect with a cancer services coordinator or patient financial counselor, (888) 492-HOPE.

 To become a patient, call (888) 492-HOPE or fill out a self-referral form.